rethinkdb/rethinkdb-rs/3-cluster-administration/sharding-and-replication.md

 ```

 - Find the UUID of the table you want to shard using `ls`.
-Once you find the UUID of your table using the `ls` command, you can pin all of
-the primaries for a table to a particular datacenter with:
-- To pin all of the primaries for a table to a particular datacenter, use `set primary <table> <datacenter>`.
+- Pin all of the primariy replicas for a table to a particular datacenter with `set primary <table> <datacenter>`.

 The command line interface also provides a more precise way to pin data.
 You
 can pin a shard (primary or secondary) to a particular server.
 The command to